This subject requires on campus attendance. Refer to Additional Requirements for more information.

 Additional requirements

-• Attendance requirements - Students are required to attend a field trip, dates: 8-11 April 2024.
-The session is in an intensive block mode, over 4 days.
+- Attendance requirements - The subject is taught face to face at Port Arthur Historic Site in Tasmania in an intensive and immersive block mode, over 4 days in April.
 Attendance is compulsory.
 Following the intensive block teaching, you will still be able to get assignment support, and will submit your assignments later in the semester.

 Study load